gubbigubbi/gutenly/README.md

 ## Current blocks

 * Image & Text : a simple, side by side image and text block
+* Section : a wrapper block for inner-blocks to create nice page builder like layouts
 * Feature list (in development): a list of features with nice thumbnails

 Getting started: